mgrebenets/mgrebenets.github.io/_posts/2014-05-29-build-android-in-the-cloud.md

 {% endhighlight %}

 ### Project Specific SDK Update
-If you have various Android project, each with it's own requirements for Android packages, it would be reasonable to add Android SDK update task to the project's build configuration.
+If you have various Android projects, each with it's own requirements for Android packages, it would be reasonable to add Android SDK update task to the project's build configuration.
 In this example I will use Gradle, so here's an example of Gradle task

 {% highlight bash %}
 task updateSDK(type: Exec) {